30 Physical Benefits of doing Yoga

 24. Gives you peace of mind: Yoga quells the fluctuations of the mind, according to Patanjali’s Yoga Sutra.
 In other words, it slows down the mental loops of frustration, regret, anger, fear, and desire that can cause stress.

-26. Eases your pain: Yoga can ease your pain.
-According to several studies, asana, meditation, or a combination of the two, reduced pain in people with arthritis, back pain, fibromyalgia, carpal tunnel syndrome, and other chronic conditions.
+26. Eases your pain: Another of the many physical benefits of yoga.
+According to several studies, asanas, meditation, or a combination of the two, reduced pain in people with arthritis, back pain, fibromyalgia, carpal tunnel syndrome, and other chronic conditions.

 28. Benefits your relationships: Love may not conquer all, but it certainly can aid in healing.
 Cultivating the emotional support of friends, family, and community has been demonstrated repeatedly to improve health and healing.
 A regular yoga practice helps develop friendliness, compassion, and greater equanimity.